 Following the sale of our steel electric conduit business in North America, known as Republic Conduit (with respect to which an agreement was reached on December 15, 2016 and which closed on January 20, 2017) the results of Republic Conduit are presented as discontinued operations in accordance with IFRS 5 "Non-current Assets Held for Sale and Discontinued Operations."
 Consequently, all amounts related to discontinued operations within each line item of the consolidated income statement are reclassified into discontinued operations.
-The consolidated statement of cash flows includes the cash flows for continuing and discontinued operations; cash flows from discontinued operations and earnings per share are disclosed separately in note 28 "Net assets of disposal group classified as held for sale" to our audited consolidated financial statements included in this annual report, as well as additional information detailing net assets of disposal group classified as held for sale and discontinued operations.
+The consolidated statement of cash flows includes the cash flows for continuing and discontinued operations; cash flows from discontinued operations and earnings per share are disclosed separately in note 28 "Net assets of disposal group classified as held for sale and discontinued operations.